ARRS Resident in Radiology Awards

 address, phone and fax numbers, and email address, for use by the ARRS

 - An electronic copy (PDF format preferred) of the manuscript and any illustrations.
-The manuscript format should follow the Guidelines for Authors of the American Journal of Roentgenology.
+The manuscript format should follow the American Journal of Roentgenology Guidelines for Authors.

 - A curriculum vitae

-- A letter from the program director attesting:
+- A letter from the program director attesting that:

-- That the author is a radiology resident or fellow;
+- The author is a radiology resident or fellow;

-- That the work is primarily the effort of the applicant resident/fellow;
+- The work is primarily the effort of the applicant resident/fellow;

-- That each co-author has contributed to the work;
+- Each co-author has contributed to the work;

-- That the manuscript has not been previously presented or submitted for publication and will not be submitted for publication while it is being considered for an ARRS Resident in Radiology Award.
+- The manuscript has not been previously presented/published, submitted for presentation/publication, and will not be submitted for presentation/publication while it is being considered for an ARRS Resident in Radiology Award.

 Selection of the Awardees is based on: (1) The competence and promise of the candidate in research, education, or administration related to medical imaging; and (2) The strength of the candidate's manuscript based on scientific merit and potential impact.